sebastianromerocruz/CS-3113-Intro-To-Game-Programming/README.md

 ### Moses Center Statement of Disability

 If you are a student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities (CSD) at 212-998-4980 or **mosescsd@nyu.edu**​.
 You must be registered with CSD to receive accommodations.
-Information about the Moses Center can be found at [**www.nyu.edu/csd**](**www.nyu.edu/csd**)​.
+Information about the Moses Center can be found at [**Moses Center for Accessibility and Inclusive Culture**](https://www.nyu.edu/life/community-flourishing/centers-and-communities/accessibility.html)​.
 The Moses Center is located at 726 Broadway on the 3rd floor.

 Accommodations matter a _lot_ for this class, so please don't hesitate.